Tillandsia bulbosa: Secrets of the Bulbous Air Plant

 Lighting

-However, they’re also far more tolerant of direct light than most others (able to manage a few hours in the sun per day) – making them much more flexible about where you can put it in the home.
+However, they’re also more tolerant of direct light than most others (able to manage a few hours in the sun per day) – making them much more flexible about where you can put them in the home.

 Watering

-For open air plant terrariums you may need to mist them once every few days.
+For open terrariums, you may need to mist them once in a blue moon.

-Air Plants in closed terrariums can be much harder to judge.
+Air plants in closed terrariums, however, can be much harder to judge.
 They may not need any direct watering at all if there’s a high humidity.
-Often simply misting the rest of the terrarium is enough to indirectly supply Tillandsia bulbosa plants.
+Often simply misting the rest of the terrarium is enough to indirectly supply Tillandsia bulbosa.

 Substrate

-As with all air plants, Tillandsia bulbosa requires no substrate to grow.
+As with all air plants, Tillandsia bulbosa is a true epiphyte, so it requires no substrate to grow.

 Temperature & Humidity

-As a tropical plant, Tillandsia bulbosa prefers warmer temperatures, and a high humidity.
-The higher the humidity, the more moisture is available for the plant.
+As a tropical plant, the Bulbous Air Plant prefers warmer temperatures and high humidity.
+It makes sense, as the higher the humidity, the more moisture is available for the plant.

-But humidity can be a double-edged sword for Air Plants.
-Many Tillandsia can be prone to rot in a moisture-rich environment (especially with poor airflow) but thankfully the bulbosa variety is fairly tolerant to both moisture and airflow conditions.
+Many Tillandsia can be prone to rot in a moisture-rich environment (especially with poor airflow).
+Thankfully, the bulbosa variety is fairly tolerant to changing moisture and airflow conditions.

 Growth